Kit vs Substack: Which Platform Is Better to Build Your List?

 It offers a seamless experience for writers to create and distribute their content without any hassle.

-What is ConvertKit?
+What is Kit (formerly ConvertKit)?

-ConvertKit is the #1 email marketing platform for creators.
+Kit is the #1 email marketing platform for creators.

-It’s used by top guns and is a well established player in the email marketing industry (although it’s pricey.)
+It’s used by top guns and is a well-established player in the email marketing industry (although it’s pricey.)

-While ConvertKit does not have any blogging feature integrated, bloggers often use ConvertKit as their autoresponder.
+While Kit does not have any blogging feature integrated, bloggers often use Kit as their autoresponder.

 🔍 Discoverability